Right but Wrong

 Ephesians 4:1 As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.
 2 Be completely humble and gentle; be patient, bearing with one another in love.
 3 Make every effort to keep the unity of the Spirit through the bond of peace.
 4 There is one body and one Spirit-just as you were called to one hope when you were called- 5 one Lord, one faith, one baptism; 6one God and Father of all, who is over all and through all and in all.

-God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
+Colossians 3:12 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 13 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 14 And over all these virtues put on love, which binds them all together in perfect unity.
 15 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.
-16 Let the word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, with gratitude in your hearts to God.
-17 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, to God the Father through him.
-3:12 Therefore, as
+16 Let the word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs with gratitude in your hearts to God.
+17 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.

 Romans 15:1 We who are strong ought to bear with the failings of the weak and not to please ourselves.
 2 Each of us should please his neighbor for his good, to build him up.
 3 For even Christ did not please himself but, as it is written: “The insults of those who insult you have fallen on me.”
 4 For everything that was written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope.
 5 May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus, 6 so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ.
 7 Accept one another, then, just as Christ accepted you, in order to bring praise to God.